xcfsdf/universal-pokemon-randomizer/randomizer/readme.txt

 language games may still find that the functionality is a bit limited or small amounts of English text appear ingame where they did not before.

-Randomizing ROM hacks of the above games is not a supported feature, but may still be possible depending on the specifics of the hack itself.
+Randomizing ROM hacks of the above games isn't a supported feature yet, but may still be possible depending on the specifics of the hack itself.
 In general, the simpler a hack is, the more likely it will be able to be randomized.